t-data-h/tdh-gcp/README.md

   intention is to deploy on a specific network, this script is first run to define the subnet and associated address range in CIDR Format.

-* tdh-masters-init.sh:
+* tdh-instance-init.sh:

-  Wraps `gcp-copmpute.sh` with defaults for initializing TDH master hosts.
+  Wraps `gcp-copmpute.sh` with defaults for initializing TDH master/worker hosts.
   Ansible is then used to deploy and configure the cluster.
 The first master is commonly used as the primary management node for running Ansible.
 The the script will use the `master_id` file as the Ansible Server ssh public key.
   The first host's key is generated and used as the master if none is provided.

-* tdh-workers-init.sh:

-  Builds TDH worker nodes in similarly to the masters init, but generally of a different machine type.
-Installs a few prerequisites like `wget` that may be needed prior to running Ansible.

 * gke-init.sh: